ark9606/booking-api/README.md

  - As the project is a simple booking API for hotels, and authentication and authorization are other responsibilities, these functionalities are not properly implemented in the project.
  - Besides, the endpoints for creating and canceling reservations requires sending a user id, in order to mimic authentication.
 This is not a good practice, in a real-world scenario, JWT tokens should be used for authentication.
  - Currently, async messages are sent via Node.js EventEmitter, in a real-world scenario, a message broker like RabbitMQ or Kafka should be used.
 The message has corresponding listeners, which simply prints received messages to the console and prints all received messages every 30 seconds.
+ - Security of the API is implemented with API key (`API_KEY` env variable), for the sake of simplicity.

 ## Prerequisites
 1. Install Node.js LTS from https://nodejs.org/en